 Dhal Puri | Trinidad Split Pea Stuffed Vegan Flatbread

-Dhal Puri | Trinidad Split Pea Stuffed Flatbread is a Caribbean special made with split pea filling.
+Dhal Puri, a Trinidad Split Pea Stuffed Flatbread, is a Caribbean special made with split pea filling.
 It is delicious with a mix of simple spices and is a vegan flatbread.

 I referred to many websites and videos to try to make it as close as possible to the authentic Caribbean Dhal Puri.
-The process of making it was thrilling, that my son who was watching me make it, volunteered to shoot a video of it and he also helped me open my YouTube channel to add this as my first video.
+The process of making it was thrilling, and my son who was watching me make it, volunteered to shoot a video of it and he also helped me open my YouTube channel to add this as my first video.

-Trinidad and Tobago island's cuisine has a blend of Indian, African, European, Arab, Chinese, Creole and Latin American influence.
+Trinidad and Tobago island's cuisine has a blend of Indian, African, European, Arab, Chinese, Creole, and Latin American influences.
 Many of their recipes will remind you of our Indian dishes and this was one such kind.
-This Dhal Puri roti is eaten with a meat side dish and is very popular in the island.

-We use very basic ingredients in the recipe here and it is quite simple to make, once we get a hang of stuffing and rolling the roti.
 It took me a couple of trials before I was able to seal it perfectly.
-Making the filling in the right consistency is the key and I have explained as clearly as possible below in the procedure.
-Also my YouTube Video here should help to visually see the process.
+Making the filling in the right consistency is the key, and I have explained as clearly as possible below in the procedure.
+Also, my video on how to shape Dhal Puri should help you to visually see the process.

 My Other recipes in the A-Z International Flatbread Series -